the project

 – The preparatory phase will consist of: Each partner responsible for a different PRs must draw up a report indicating the timing and methods used to carry out the activities reported.
 These five reports will be discussed and commented on in the first TM (M1) to be held in Mainz.
 In this phase some local stakeholders will be involved.

 – The first design phase (MM 2-12) will involve the start of the design activities of all PRs.
 The PR01 will start at M2 till M36; the PR02 M3 to M30; the PR03 M3 to M36; the PR04 M5 to M36 (C1 for staff).
-This first phase will conclude with the evaluation of the first ADW to be held in Porto (P).
-This workshop will allow us to test the methodologies and guidelines with students from five different countries.
-The 3D models made in the second PR02 and in the first ADW will have to be implemented in the CoVHer platform (PR03).
-This will allow verification of compliance with (sought) standards and the usability of the Platform by non-expert users.

 – The second design phase (MM 10-20) will consist in making improvements to the various PRs started according to the feedback and analyses collected.
 In this sense, the evaluation of students and stakeholders will be fundamental to understand the progress of the project, that is, the definition of shared and communicable standards and procedures.
-This information will be used to prepare the second ADW (C3) to be held in Bologna (I, M19) and to prepare the online lessons and teaching modules (PR04).

 – The third design phase (MM 21-32) will be dedicated to the creation of the Online Courses and to the Innovative Didactic Modules (PR04).
 The first OC entirely dedicated to 3D CVCH models of never built or destroyed architectures will be implemented.
 Furthermore, IDM will be created within the degree courses of the main partners.

 – The final sustainability phase of the project (MM 33-36) will be dedicated largely to the dissemination and publication of the results achieved by the project.
 Communication and dissemination will start from the first day of the project and will continue throughout the whole project with various activities such as MEs and constant updating of the project website.
 In the final phase the Scientific Reference Glossary and the Manual Book with guidelines and methodologies / standards for the construction of CVCH 3D Models will be completed and published as a book (PR01).
+In addition, the partners will endeavour to support the CoVHer Platform Repository and the site with the EORs with a coordinated maintenance plan (PR03, PR04).
+The CoVHer platform will be the main means of publishing and transmitting the project results.
+PRs and Teaching and Learning activities will be accompanied throughout the project by five public Multiplier Events which will aim to disseminate and collect feedback from users outside the project: scholars from other universities, students, professionals in the sector (stakeholders) and ordinary citizens.